Enablers

 Regulatory Efficiency

-Although both the U.S. and Canada have already embarked on initiatives to revise or update regulations or regulatory documents and standards and to implement policy and technical positions that consider advanced reactor technologies, these efforts have been slow to reach completion and have not included all aspects of the regulatory processes and framework that must be updated or re-aligned to address the urgency of the climate change crisis.
+Although both the United States and Canada have already embarked on initiatives to revise or update regulations or regulatory documents and standards and to implement policy and technical positions that consider advanced reactor technologies, these efforts have been slow to reach completion and have not included all aspects of the regulatory processes and framework that must be updated or re-aligned to address the urgency of the climate change crisis.
+A letter from the Nuclear Energy Institute (NEI) to the NRC states that the NRC could have as many as 60 applications in the licensing process at one time by 2030.

 The key opportunities to enable regulatory efficiency are: